RadicalEd360/Patches/newsbeuter-2.9/README.md

 append awesomebeuter script to the end of bashrc

+create an empty folder named 'temp' inside of ~/.newsbeuter

 ## to use
 you can set your own custom stuff by adding an alias to awesomebeuters part of bashrc and creating a theme file in themes folder, or use/modify an existing one